microsoft/onnxruntime/docs/Memory_Optimizer.md

 ```

 There are two modes to enable the memory optimizations:
 - Aggressively Recompute All, enabled by `export ORTMODULE_MEMORY_OPT_LEVEL=1`.
 This will recompute all detected subgraphs.
 It is easy to enable, but be noted this recompute plan may NOT be the best one.
+In this mode `ORTMODULE_MEMORY_OPT_CONFIG` env values passed by users are not respected.
 - User Specified Subgraph Recompute, enabled by `export ORTMODULE_MEMORY_OPT_LEVEL=0` and `export ORTMODULE_MEMORY_OPT_CONFIG=<plan1 config>,<plan2 config>,...`.
 This is an advanced usage, allows users to find the most suitable graphs to recompute, at the cost of overhead to look for the best plans.

 ### Mode 1 - Simple Usage (Aggressively Recompute All)